-- · Windows 2000 Professional or Server with Service Pack 4 or higher - Windows Server 2003 (Itanium not supported) - Windows XP - Windows Vista - Windows Server 2008 (Itanium not supported) - Windows 7 - Windows Server 2008 R2 (Itanium not supported)
+- Windows Server 2003 SP1 and higher (Itanium not supported) - Windows XP SP3 - Windows Vista - Windows Server 2008 (Itanium not supported) - Windows 7 - Windows Server 2008 R2 (Itanium not supported)

 Additionally, you also must have:

 About 5 megabytes of disk space.
 This value does not include space required for the Java Runtime Environment (JRE).
 See the JRE installation requirements, available from Sun, for more information.